-The NC TBI waiver targets individuals who meet Skilled Nursing Facility (SNF) and Specialty hospital eligibility.
-Skilled Nursing criteria is defined in the Division of Medical Assistance Clinical Coverage Policy 2B-1 on the DHB website at https://files.nc.gov/ncdma/documents/files/2B-1\1.pdf.
+The NC TBI waiver targets individuals who meet Skilled Nursing Facility and Specialty hospital eligibility.
+Skilled Nursing criteria is defined in the Division of Medical Assistance Clinical Coverage Policy 2B-1 on the DHB website at https://ncdma.s3.amazonaws.com/s3fs-public/documents/files/2B1.pdf.
 Admission of individuals to the Specialty hospital eligibility is is guided by the general criteria for patients with the diagnosis of brain injury with persisting cognitive and behavioral impairments that necessitate 24-hour care and supervision.
 The beneficiary must also demonstrate the potential to benefit from specialized rehabilitation and requires specialized brain injury services and/or supports that exceed services available through the SNF eligibility.